 Where does the boat go?

-North into Alaska, south into Washington, west to Haida Gwaii, inside and outside Vancouver Island, and to the British Columbia mainland coast.
+North into the B.C Mid -coast, South into Washington, inside and outside Vancouver Island, and to the British Columbia mainland coast as far as Klemtu.
 See the Vessel Schedule for details.

 Does Coastal Missions go mostly to villages?